 While it is rarely serious (just 2% of cases) and often settles quickly, many people come to us because it simply isn't getting better on it's own.
 They may have suffered from pain for many months, or years, without knowing what to do for the best.
 Often they have taken various painkillers, tried resting or stretching and strengthening with little improvement in their pain or quality of life.
 They may have been told they have arthritis and there is nothing that can be done.

 Whatever the cause of your back pain there are many things that can be done to help reduce your pain and improve your quality of life.
 Here at Omnia we recognise that everyone's pain is unique and what works well for one person may be less effective for another.
-Our experienced physiotherapists have a broad range of skills so as to find the most successful approach for you.
+Our experienced physiotherapists have a broad range of skills and can use a combination of manual therapy, soft tissue release and acupuncture along with a home exercise program so as to find the most successful approach for you.
+We are also highly experienced in the use of Pilates for back pain which has been shown to be an extremely effective way to manage back pain in the long term.

 Did you know that research tells us that painkillers, such as paracetamol and ibuprofen are not effective in helping back pain in the long term?
 And that exercise and remaining active are extremely effective?